montrequonwheeler/osTicket-Prerequisites-and-Installation/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next we will login into the VM through Remote Desktop and install / enable IIS along with the other prerequisites for osTicket.
 IIS is essentially a web service that allows the CPU to serve up websites.
 Since osTicket runs out of a web site, we need to configure IIS.
-In the snippet above open the control panel -> programs -> Windows features on and off, you'll find and check the box for Internet Information Service -> World Wide Web -> Application Development Features -> check the box for CGI.
+As presented in the snippet above, open the control panel -> programs -> Windows features on and off, you'll find and check the box for Internet Information Service -> World Wide Web -> Application Development Features -> check the box for CGI.
 Below should be Common HTTP Features and we'll check that as well.
 </p>
 <br />